Skip to main content

 };

-Each header provides user task metadata that can be leveraged to customize the behavior of the user task listener job.
-Use these headers to retrieve necessary information about the user task in your job handler implementation.
+This user task data can be leveraged to customize the behavior of the user task listener job worker.

 Correcting user task data